-Open a Zero Balance Account and consolidate all of your company’s funds into one centralized account.
+Open a Zero Balance Account1 and consolidate all of your company’s funds into one centralized account.

 - Maximizes funds available, as excess funds in the central operating account can be transferred to increase returns and maintain liquidity.

 - Eases the payment of outstanding loan balances, as they can all be paid from one centralized account.

 - Minimizes the risk of overdraft fees.

 - Savings you valuable time and money, as everything is electronic and seamless, thus allowing employees to focus on other business matters.